-- A. Before granting a permit which approves site suitability for a new municipal solid waste landfill, the Director shall determine, in writing, that the site on which the landfill is to be constructed is suitable for the construction and operation of such a landfill.
-In making his determination, the Director shall consider and address, in addition to such others as he deems appropriate, the following factors: - 1.
+- A. Before granting a permit which approves site suitability for a new sanitary landfill, the Director shall determine, in writing, that the site on which the landfill is to be constructed is suitable for the construction and operation of a sanitary landfill.
+In making his determination, the Director shall consider and address the following factors: - 1.
 Based on a written, site-specific report prepared by the Virginia Department of Transportation, the adequacy of transportation facilities that will be available to serve the landfill, including the impact of the landfill on local traffic volume, road congestion, and highway safety; - 2.
 The potential impact of the proposed landfill on parks and recreational areas, public water supplies, marine resources, wetlands, historic sites, fish and wildlife, water quality, and tourism; and - 3.
 The geologic suitability of the proposed site, including proximity to areas of seismic activity and karst topography.